Modern Slavery Statement

 Suppliers are required to update this attestation on an annual basis.

-Our programme continues to develop and we have started with first tier suppliers but, during 2021, we are beginning to gather information on second tier suppliers.
+Our programme continues to develop and during 2022, we are beginning to gather information on third tier suppliers.

 We identified that we have 352 active third parties with whom we engage.
 Of these: